 A door opened in a small coffee shop, with it came in an icy-winter-breeze and Gabriel was brought back from this painful reverie.
 Many years had passed since that evening at the hospital.
 Despite people explaining to him that what he had done wasn’t murder, but rather an accident, Gabriel had a difficult time accepting that as truth.

 “I killed my brother,” Gabriel thought, as he sipped his espresso.
-“I hope you are sleeping well Sebastian, I miss talking to you, and I miss our camping nights in the back yard.”
+“I hope you are sleeping well Sebastian, I miss talking to you, and I miss our camping nights in the backyard.”

 The sound of footsteps close by called Erica’s attention.
 She looked to her right, there was a tall, thin girl with purple and pink hair looking for a book.
 Erica looked back to the screen.
 It was kind of late, but she was happy to have finished the story.
-She read over it a few times, making sure that she was happy with it.
+She re-read it a few times, making sure that she was happy with it.
 Once she was done proofreading her story, she opened her school email and attached the word document, ready to turn it in.
-She pressed send, and hoped her professor found her story moving.
+She pressed send and hoped her professor found her story moving.

 She gathered her things and made her way down the stairs.
 She stepped outside, it was a cold night, Erica took her dark-blue gloves out from her backpack and put them on.
 She walked across the parking lot, headed to her dorm.
 She had a lot of homework to do for her math and science classes, but she figured she’d wait until the weekend; after all, it was a three day weekend.